-The National Hurricane Center, located in Miami, Florida, notify those that are affected by hurricanes in the North Atlantic area, which includes the area from the equator to the Arctic, the Gulf of Mexico, and the Caribbean, as well as eastern Pacific.
+The National Hurricane Center, located in Miami, Florida, notifies those affected by hurricanes in the North Atlantic area.
+This includes the area from the equator to the Arctic, the Gulf of Mexico, and the Caribbean, as well as the eastern Pacific.

-The Central Pacific Hurricane Center, located in Honolulu, covers the central Pacific Ocean, which consists of the area between the International Date Line (180°W) and 140°W.
+The Central Pacific Hurricane Center, located in Honolulu, covers the central Pacific Ocean, which is between the International Date Line (180°W) and 140°W.

 - To take pictures of the storms.